Q& A: How does a Dyslexia Test Work?

 Why must a sight or hearing test be done before I can book a test for dyslexia?

-Before a child can begin dyslexia testing, they must first have an up-to-date eye test to eliminate any possibility that ocular weaknesses are impairing reading and spelling.
+Before a person can begin dyslexia testing, they must first have an up-to-date eye test to eliminate any possibility that ocular weaknesses are impairing reading and spelling.
 It is also advisable (but not mandatory) to ensure hearing is functional as conditions such as glue ear can impede reading development.

 -